ArtemNerhiiko/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 **Example (from Earth orbit):**
 Approximately **16.7 km/s** relative to Earth.

-**Note:** These are idealized values and do not consider atmosphere, terrain, or other practical factors in spaceflight.
+These are idealized values and do not consider atmosphere, terrain, or other practical factors in spaceflight.